zthurman/fizzpy/README.rst

 Goals
 ^^^^^
-* Reduce code overhead for user interaction with mathematical models
+* Reduce code overhead for interaction with mathematical models
-* Allow users to spend less time figuring out how to formulate the code and more time exploring model behavior
+* Spend less time figuring out how to formulate the code and more time exploring model behavior
 * Expose tools that assist with exploring model solutions